 Under the Texas Religious Freedom and Restoration Act, a government agency may not substantially burden a person's free exercise of religion unless it can show compelling governmental interest and is the least restrictive means of furthering that interest.
 Texas does have hate crime protections inclusive of sexual orientation, but not gender identity.
 Texas does not have any ordinances that protect people against conversion therapy.
 Lt.
 Gov. Dan Patrick stated in April 2022 that he will prioritize a "Don't Say Gay Bill" that mimics the legislation of Florida.

-Legal Status of the Transgender Community

-Transgender individuals can amend gender markers on their birth certificate or driver's license by obtaining a court order, but the process is difficult for many.
+Legal Status of the Transgender Community Transgender individuals can amend gender markers on their birth certificate or driver's license by obtaining a court order, but the process is difficult for many.
 Both applications require a letter from either a physician or licensed therapist.
+However, as of January 2025, the state has said that in compliance with Executive Order 14168, you can no longer change your gender marker on state or federal IDs.
 Insurance companies are permitted to exclude transgender care.
 State hate crimes legislation is not inclusive of gender identity.

-Government Statements and Actions

-Texas lawmakers have filed more than 90 pieces of anti-LGBTQ+ legislation in the 2023 legislative session, with many of the bills targeting trans youth access to gender-affirming care.
-While many of these bills did not pass a House or Senate vote, they are part of a growing trend of anti-LGBTQ+ bills being introduced nationwide.

-Some of the bills being debated in 2023 include whether to block transgender kids' access to transition-related health care, classify businesses that host drag shows as sexually oriented establishments, and limit public school lessons on sexuality and gender identity.
+Government Statements and Actions Texas lawmakers have filed more than 80 pieces of anti-LGBTQ+ legislation in the 2025 legislative season.
+One bill, filed by state Representative Tom Oliverson, would make it a felony to identify as transgender.
+Other bills include Senate Bill 406, which require birth certificates to list biological sex and prohibit markers from being changed for minors, and House Bill 239, the "Texas Women's Privacy Act," which segregates bathroom use by biological sex in state and county buildings, including prisons, public schools and universities, and family violence shelters.
+Governor Greg Abbott, in a press release regarding Executive Order 14168, "Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government," stated that Texas only recognizes two sexes.
+In his 2025 State of the State address, Gov. Abbott stated that DEI should be banned in grades K-12, that there are "no boys" allowed in girls' sports and that any educator who tells students "that boys can be girls" should be fired.
+Senate Bill 12, which has passed in the Texas Senate and is headed to the House, would extend the state's DEI ban to K-12 public schools.
 Lt.
 Gov. Dan Patrick has made it a Senate priority to pass measures that pertain to classroom instruction about LGBTQ+ people, the college sports teams transgender students can join, and medical treatments that can be provided to transgender youth.
 Gov. Greg Abbott has vowed to ban schools' "woke agendas".
 State lawmakers are trying to pass a bill in 2021 that would criminalize parents who act supportive of their trans children.
 The bill has passed in the state senate and is pending in the house.

 The state senate also approved bills that would ban trans students from playing on sports teams aligned with their gender identities and one that would ban gender-affirming healthcare for minors.
 Openly LGBTQ+ State Rep. Celia Israel has introduced a bill to ban conversion therapy every session since she entered office, in 2015.

-Equality Texas tracked more than 90 anti-LGBTQ+ bills this Session.
-In the 2021 legislative session there were two dozen, and 16 pro-LGBTQ+ bills.

 In 2017, Gov. Abbott signed a bill that allows Texas child welfare providers to deny adoptions and other services to children and parents based on "sincerely held religious beliefs."
+The ACLU is currently tracking 59 anti-LGBTQ+ bills in Texas.